CarboniDavide/altorouter-apirest/README.md

 # AltoRouter-API Rest

-The project is a little example how use AltoRuter to design a API Rest
+The project is a little example how to use AltoRuter to design a API Rest

 # Required